Top 10 Interview Questions and Answers: Introduction to Embedded Systems (Basic)

-Here we will discuss Top 10 Interview Questions and Answers on topic Introduction of Embedded Systems.
-This article is perfect for beginners who wants to increase understanding of embedded systems.
-I believe covering Questions and Answers are the best way to enhance knowledge in any new field.
+Here we will discuss the Top 10 Interview Questions and Answers on the Introduction of Embedded Systems.
+This article is perfect for beginners who want to increase their understanding of embedded systems.
+I believe covering Questions and Answers is the best way to enhance knowledge in any new field.

 Q1.
 What is Embedded System ?

-Ans: Embedded system is programmed hardware device and is basically construct to solve one type of specific problem and has only limited resource such as RAM, I/O console etc. available based on the requirements of such problem.
-In simple terms, here requirements/specific problem dictate the characteristics of embedded system.
+Ans: Embedded system is a programmed hardware device and is basically constructed to solve one type of specific problem and has only limited resources such as RAM, I/O console, etc. available based on the requirements of such problem.
+In simple terms, here, requirements/specific problems dictate the characteristics of an embedded system.

 Q2.
 What are the practical examples of embedded systems in airplane?

-Ans: In Airplane, numerous embedded systems are used for different purposes such as maintain oxygen level inside airplane, determine the weather condition, altitude, location, orientation, speed, fuel indicator, autopilot feature etc. These features significantly helps pilot by reducing the workload and prevent any other human error.
+Ans: In Airplane, numerous embedded systems are used for different purposes, such as maintain oxygen level inside the airplane, determine the weather condition, altitude, location, orientation, speed, fuel indicator, autopilot feature, etc. These features significantly help the pilot by reducing the workload and prevent any other human error.

 Q3.
 What are the other applications of embedded systems?

-Ans: Other applications of embedded systems include Robotics, Security Devices and Access Control (e.g. RFID), Home Appliances, Automobiles, Manufacturing Industries, Nuclear Power Plants etc.
+Ans: Other embedded systems applications include Robotics, Security Devices, Access Control (e.g., RFID), Home Appliances, Automobiles, Manufacturing Industries, Nuclear Power Plants, etc.

 Q4.
 What are the constraints of embedded systems employed in airplane?